tynx/SMSChallenge/README.md

 sudo make install
 ```

-Create an Link in /var/www/ and check the permission of the web folder.
+Create a link in /var/www/ and check the permission of the web folder.
 ```
 ln -s /opt/smschallenge/web/ /var/www/web
 ```

-Last but no least write the cronjob to automate the snycing of the users.
-(If you use ldap sync)
+Last but no least, write the cronjob to automate the snycing of the users (If you use LDAP sync).
 ```
 crontab -e
 0 0 * * * /bin/bash php -e /opt/smschallenge/sync/sync.php sync